rustdesk/doc.rustdesk.com/content/self-host/client-configuration/_index.en.md

 If your API server does not run on default `21114` port, please specify `API Server` explicitly. e.g. your API server runs on default https port, please specify `API Server` with `https://hbbs.example.com`.

-If you still can not confirm the value of `API server`, please go to the welcome page of web console, the `API server` is shown as above picture (The input box with `API:` label).
+If you still can not confirm the value of `API server`, please go to the welcome page of web console, the `API server` is shown in above picture (The input box with `API:` label).

 ### Setup Using Import or Export